 You may not even be aware that you’re doing that, but these are repetitive patterns that have been stacked up and associated and compounded over time from an original event that you judged and that has become an imbalanced perception.

 Anything you judge, that is not neutralized, which you have a skewed subjectively biased view about gets stored in your subconscious mind.
-This biased content then compounds and initiates further associations and patterns that keep repeating themselves.
+This biased content then compounds and initiates further associations and habits and patterns that keep repeating themselves.

 These associations are imbalanced, and often result in you reacting before you have had time to think.
 Many people exist predominantly in that pattern of reacting instead of proacting.